jackmcgaughey/reddit-meme-generator/README.md

   - Automatic format conversion for compatibility
   - Video content detection with clear user notification
   - Graceful handling of unsupported media formats
+- **Advanced Image Selection**:
+  - Smart filtering to avoid images that already have text
+  - Search results include 20 images instead of just 10
+  - Randomized results for more variety with each search
+  - Higher quality selection criteria for better meme creation

 ## Requirements